The best automatic watering systems for indoor and outdoor plants.

 The size of these mini-planter pots is just right to hold a 3 to 3-1/2 inch pot.
 This is just the right size for most herbs sold in your local garden center, making the whole planting process super easy.
 Just pick up a few of your favorite herbs, discard the plastic or peat pot the herb was sold in, place it in the container and fill up the reservoir.

 Stackable Self Watering Containers

 Stackable self-watering containers are a nice way to grow a variety of herbs in a compact space.
 They work easily when placed near a nice sunny window or porch.
 The one on the right includes twelve individual growing pots which allows for plenty of variety.

 There is a water reservoir inside the planter to keep your herbs well hydrated.
-Water from the top and it will trickle down through the system.
-These type of modular stacking planters are versatile to let you add layers as your garden grows.
+Water from the top and will trickle down through the system.
+These types of modular stacking planters are versatile to let you add layers as your garden grows.
 They also work well indoors where you don’t have too much room.
 So find a nice sunny spot and enjoy fresh herbs indoors this year!

 Vertical Herb Garden Wall